ncyxie/Notepad-DOT/README.md

 4. **What are this Notepad system requirements?**

-No special requirements are needed, even junk PC can run this application, but make sure you run Windows OS (minimum 7, but 10 is recommended).
+No special requirements are needed, even very low-end PC can run this application, but make sure you run Windows OS (minimum 7, but 10 is recommended).

 5. **How different is this Notepad compared to Windows (default) notepad?**